 Next Generation Sequencing Technologies

 The biggest difference here was speed and cost.
-AB370 could detect 96 bases at one time, 500K bases per day, and had a read length of 600 bases by using a parallel analysis and high throughput setup.
-This form of sequencing became the main tool for the completion of the human genome project.
+AB370 could detect 96 bases at one time, 500K bases per day, and had a read length of 600 bases by using a parallel analysis and high-throughput setup.
+This form of sequencing became the primary tool for completing the Human Genome Project.